pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/55 🧭 Navigators/$ 🧭🫥 Navigator agent.md

 Data sync:
 - knows the common places from persona addresses
 - knows time-related places from scheduler
-- knows user preferences from folder editor
+- knows user preferences from Editor

 ---